Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 Robust, Emotionally Balanced Prophetic Culture

 Apostolic Centers with a mandate to raise young prophets must raise them on a foundation of elder’s experiences, within emotionally-safe community.
-In order to do that well, older prophets in a community must be mature, relationally woven, and comfortable speaking vulnerably about the joys and challenges of the office.
+In order to do that well, older leaders in a community must be mature, relationally woven, and comfortable speaking vulnerably about the joys and challenges of leadership.
+In addition to other leadership offices, this may require older prophets who can model a standard of wholeness and participation in the life of the local church.

 There must be a healthy measure of courage to talk about the suffering that comes with the office of Prophet, without hiding pain.
-When it comes to youth ministry, this degree of wisely stewarded openness flies in the face of Western culture’s tendency to either rob our children of emotional safety by throwing them into the shock of life’s suffering without extended release, or entirely coddle them.
-Instead, children should gradually acclimate to the intensity of human suffering in a way that naturally unravels as they age.
+When it comes to youth ministry, this degree of wisely stewarded openness flies in the face of Western culture’s tendency to either rob our childen of emotional safety by throwing them into the shock of life’s suffering without extended training or entirely shelter them.
+Instead, children should gradually acclimate to the intensity of the human experience, talking about challenges in a way that naturally unravels as they age.

 So don’t worry about tomorrow.
 Tomorrow can worry about itself.
 One day’s trouble at a time is quite enough.’